MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-desktop-flows-pip.md

 If a web browser is already open on the desktop with a user data folder, then it opens in picture-in-picture with another user data folder, and vice versa.

 This limitation is handled automatically with the **User data folder** parameter in the launch browser actions in the Power Automate designer.
-More information: [Launch new Microsoft Edge](actions-reference/webautomation.md#launch-new-microsoft-edge)
+For more information, see [Launch new Microsoft Edge](actions-reference/webautomation.md#launch-new-microsoft-edge).

 The **User data folder** parameter has the following options: